Day Trip to Sintra Planning the Perfect Lisbon to Sintra Tour by JetSettingFools.com

 Sintra Self Guided Tour via E-Bike

 One of the things that makes it difficult to get around Sintra is all of the hills – but not with an e-Bike!
-Sintra day trippers can rent an e-Bike to explore not only the sights of Sintra, but all the way to the coast.
-Reserve your e-Bike!.
+Day trippers can rent an e-Bike to explore not only the sights of Sintra, but go all the way to the coast.

-Top Tip: Do not use the road to walk to the Moorish Castle and Pena Palace!
-Although Google Maps does not show the hiking trail, there is a path that leads to both.
+Top Tip: Do not walk on the road to the Moorish Castle from Pena Palace!
+There is a path that leads between them.

-Additionally, the parks at both Pena Palace and Regaleira Estate are part of the attraction and really shouldn’t be missed.
-Even if you plan on using a bus to get between Sintra sights, be prepared for some walking.
+Additionally, the parks at both Pena Palace and Regaleira Estate are part of the attraction and really shouldn’t be missed!

 Sintra Tickets Tips